freelawproject/courtlistener/docker/task-server/README.md

    CPUs available to the gevent worker.
 Default is 20 CPUs.

  - `CL_CODE_DIR` — Where the image can find the CourtListener code.

+ - `DJANGO_MEDIA_ROOT` — Where you want to store your local media files, like PDFs, MP3s, etc. This is important in prod because it allows you to use a different drive for this than the one where everything else resides.

  - `POSTGRESQL_SOCK` — An optional setting for using the unix socket to connect to PostgreSQL.
 By default this is set to `/dev/null`, but you might want to